xgironx/angular-superheroes/readme.md

   6. Create a search form.
 Use `ng-model` to bind that form's input to a value in the view model.
   7. Use `filter` to limit the number of superheroes shown in the browser based on user input
   8. Use `ng-class` to add a class to each superhero in the list indicating their comics affiliation (e.g., `ng-class="marvel"`).
 Use that class to color code the list depending on their affiliation (e.g., all Marvel heroes should appear as blue).
   9. Add a button next to each superhero.
-When clicked, their image should appear within their listing (hint: use `ng-show`).
+When clicked, their image should appear within their listing (hint: use `$index`).

 ## Resources